nagyistge/percona-agent/README.md

 -------------

 1. [Get your API key.](https://cloud.percona.com/api-key)
-2. Run in terminal:
+2. Run in terminal as root:

-`curl -s https://cloud.percona.com/install | sudo bash /dev/stdin -api-key <API key>`
+`curl -s https://cloud.percona.com/install | bash /dev/stdin -api-key <API key>`

 More about *Quick Install* and other installation options can be found in the [Installation Guide](INSTALL.md).